Kruecke/japomoc/README.md

 $ cp ../../SFML-2.2/bin/* .
 ```

 Finally, open your file explorer and browse to `Sources` -> `japomoc` -> `build` and double-click `japomoc.sln` to load the solution into Visual Studio.
 In your `Solution Explorer` (probably on the right side of your screen), right-click the `japomoc` project and choose `Set as StartUp Project`.
 Now you can click the green "Play" arrow at the top (or push F5) to run the game.
+(This can take a moment the first time you run it.)

 There is no installation routine yet.
+You have to run the game via Visual Studio (or from the `build` directory via command line).
 Sorry. :P